dbt-labs/docs.getdbt.com/website/docs/docs/guides/debugging-errors.md

 Let's dive into some of these errors and how to debug 👇.
 Note: not all errors are covered here!

 ## Runtime Errors
-_Note: If you're using the dbt Cloud IDE to work on your project, you're unlikely to encounter these errors._
+_Note: If you're using the dbt Cloud <Term id="ide" /> to work on your project, you're unlikely to encounter these errors._

 ### Not a dbt project